kilbasar/webcam-flash/README.md

 # webcam-flash
-HTML page to use as a webcam flash
+This is a very simle HTML page that can be used as a "flash" during virtual meetings, allowing you to better control the color tone of your video.